anywhichway/repl-host/README.md

 # Version History (reverse chronological order)

+2022-09-25 v0.0.8 Relaxed CSS format conditions.
+Updated for changes to quickComponent.

 2022-09-24 v0.0.7 Shift pencil icon to left so cursor does not lay on top of it.

 2022-09-13 v0.0.6 Capture clicks so higher level elements do not break component by click processing